ekg/mmcur/intro.md

 But theoretical analyses of transformers revealed something deeper than just a neat psychology trick.
 Transformers, in a single forward pass, are restricted to a class called TC0, basically a family of threshold circuits that can be computed in parallel with aggregation.
-That’s roughly the complexity of first-order logic.
+TC0 systems are often called "bounded parallel".
+They can quickly match patterns, but can't count, do math, or follow a recipe unless the process can be encoded in a fixed set of circuits.
-However, if you use "chain-of-thought" or a series of recursive prompts—feeding each of the model’s outputs back into its input—the combined system becomes capable of simulating a universal Turing machine.
+_However_, if you use "chain-of-thought" or a series of recursive prompts—feeding each of the model's outputs back into its input—the combined system becomes capable of simulating a universal Turing machine.
 The model’s expressivity, harnessed across multiple steps, blossoms into general computation.

 Out of deep love for this line of research, I spent much of December in a meditation on the link between memory and computation.